 8. What does it mean to be vested?

 Vested is a term used to talk about how much of your 401(k) belongs to you if you leave your job.
 The money you contribute is yours, but some employers have guidelines about how much of their matching contribution you can take with you.

 For example: If your company increases the amount you are vested in by 25% every year, leaving your job after only two years would mean you could only take 50% of the employer contributions to your 401(k) with you.
 Once you are fully vested, you keep 100% of the employer contribution.
 Your HR department can provide specific information about your company’s vesting guidelines.

 9. What should you do with a 401(k) from a previous job?

 Cash it out?
 No thanks!
 Instead, roll it over to an IRA.
 Here’s why: When you cash out your 401(k), you don’t even get to keep all of the money!
 You’ll owe taxes on the total amount as well as a 10% withdrawal penalty.

-On the other hand, if you rolled that $10,000 over to an IRA and let it grow for 30 years, it could be worth nearly $175,000!
-Even a small cash out has a big impact on your savings.
+On the other hand, if you rolled that $10,000 over to an IRA and let it grow for 30 years, it could be worth about $267,000!
+Even a small cash-out has a big impact on your savings.
 Your financial advisor can help you roll over any old 401(k)s so you get the most out of your investment.

 10. What are the consequences of withdrawing money from your 401(k) early?